ramyajyothi-bammidi/Personal-Introduction-Program/README.md

 Input:

-Name: Alex
+Name: Ramya

 Age: 21

-Hobby: Coding
+Hobby: dancing and singing

-City: Hyderabad
+City: visakhapatnam

 Output:

-Welcome Alex!
+Welcome Ramya!
 You are 21 years old.
-You love Coding.
-You are from Hyderabad.

-### Test Case 2

-Input:

-Name: Sarah

-Age: 20

-Hobby: Reading

-City: Chennai

-Output:

-Welcome Sarah!
-You are 20 years old.
-You love Reading.
+You love dancing and singing.
-You are from Chennai.
+You are from visakhapatnam.

 ---